mattcarlotta/nvi/README.md

 source ~/.bash_profile
 ```

-To ensure the executable is found, type the command below and you should see the nvi executable path:
+To ensure the binary is found, type the command below and you should see the nvi binary path:
 ```DOSINI
 which nvi
 # /usr/local/bin/nvi